Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Conclusion

 \section{Conclusion}

-We presented an approach to safe RL using state augmentation, which we dubbed Saute RL.
+We presented an approach to safe RL using state augmentation, which we dubbed Saut\'e RL.
 The key difference of our approach is that we ensure the safety constraints almost surely (with probability one), which is desirable in many applications.
-We showed that state augmentation is essential in some environments.
-In deterministic environments having an ``average'' constraint can lead to unwanted effects, when the safety cost is high for some initial states and is low for other initial states at the same time satisfying the average constraint.
+Even, in deterministic environments having an ``average'' constraint can lead to unwanted effects, when the safety cost is high for some initial states and is low for other initial states at the same time.
 Our approach deals with this case by ensuring that the same constraint is satisfied for all initial states.
-However, the constraint satisfaction almost surely is a rather strong criterion and in some applications it can be too restrictive.
-This is, however, a design choice and application dependent, now let us discuss method specific pros and cons.
+We showed that state augmentation is essential in some environments for optimality, which supports our theoretical results implying that the optimal policy depends on the safety state.
+The constraint satisfaction almost surely is a very strong criterion and in some applications, it can be too restrictive.
+This is, however, a design choice and application dependent, now let us discuss specific pros and cons.

-\textbf{Advantages.} Saute RL has a plug-n-play nature, which allows for straightforward extensions as we demonstrated by sauteing PPO, TRPO and SAC.
-Furthermore, we can used sauteed environments in the model-based RL setting (MBPO and PETS) as well.
-We showed that Saute RL generalizes across safety budgets and can learn safe policies for all safety budgets simultaneously.
+\textbf{Advantages.} Saut\'e RL has a plug-n-play nature, which allows for straightforward extensions as we demonstrated by saut\'eing PPO, TRPO, and SAC.
+Furthermore, we used saut\'eed environments in the model-based RL setting (MBPO and PETS) as well.
+We showed that Saut\'e RL generalizes across safety budgets and can learn safe policies for all safety budgets simultaneously.
 This feature is enabled by the architecture of our state augmentation.
 Since the remaining safety budget is the initial state, we can randomly sample different safety budgets at the beginning of the episode.
-At the test time the safety budget could be set in a deterministic fashion to evaluate specific Safe RL problem.
+At the test time, the safety budget could be set in a deterministic fashion to evaluate specific Safe RL problems.

-\textbf{Limitations.} ``Sauteing'' an RL algorithm increases the state-space by the number of constraints.
+\textbf{Limitations.} We have not treated the case with multiple constraints, which can bring some difficulties for cost re-shaping.
+Further, ``saut\'eing'' an MDP increases the state-space by the number of constraints.
 Therefore, the dimension of value functions and policy grows and potentially can lead to scalability issues.
 While this is a common issue in constrained problems, using a Lagrangian approach can be more sample efficient.
 Since the theoretical sample efficiency estimates usually depend on the number of states~\cite{mania2018simple}, it would be interesting to find means to counteract this loss of efficiency.
+This potentially can be done in the setting where the safety cost function is given, by exploiting the known safety state transitions.